-The World of Beatrix Potter attraction in Bowness attracts almost as many adults as children and over 20% of visitors are Japanese.
+The World of Beatrix Potter in Windermere attracts almost as many adults as children and over 20% of visitors are Japanese.

-Beatrix Potter was not only one of the UK’s most famous children’s authors and illustrators but is almost a ‘legend’ in Japan where most children are bought up on her books.
+Beatrix Potter was not only one of the UK’s most famous children’s authors but is almost a ‘legend’ in Japan where most children are bought up on her books.
+As such, it’s no wonder the Japanese love the attraction.

 A visit to The World of Beatrix Potter transports visitors on a journey through the life and work of the author, who set most of her children´s books in the Lake District, where she grew up.